-Feedback on the proposed Wildlife Protection Area at the recently completed Sandhills Wetland is now closed.
+Feedback on the proposed Wildlife Protection Area at the recently completed Sandhills Wetland was open during November and December 2025.

 Why protect this area?